Insoft-UK/PrimePlus/README.md

 ![Social Preview](https://raw.githubusercontent.com/Insoft-UK/PrimePlus/main/assets/social-preview.png)
 P+ is a proprietary programming language designed to mitigate the challenges associated with code maintenance and comprehensibility in the HP Programming Language (PPL).
-P+ serves as an intermediary language that addresses these issues by introducing support for pre-processing and facilitating code organization.
+P+ serves as an intermediary language that addresses these issues by introducing support for substitutions and facilitating code organization.
 The final output is a PPL program file with a minimal footprint, optimized to conserve the limited storage space available on the HP Prime.

 P+ is essentially the PPL language with additional features, such as substitution capabilities, and requires all keywords to be in lowercase.